sheronimo/frontendmentor-ratingcomponent/README.md

 ### What I learned

-I learned about how to do simple state management in vanilla Javascript and make a component interactive without having to load different pages.
+I learned about how to do simple state management in pure Javascript and make a component interactive without having to load different pages.

 ## Author